Average Utility Costs Price in St. Joseph

 Living in St. Joseph means navigating one of America's more affordable housing markets, where homeownership is within reach for most working families and front-porch conversations, Friday fish fries, and a cost of living that leaves room for actual savings.
 When it comes to utility costs, that translates to costs that comes at a significant discount compared to national averages, running 27% cheaper.
 The typical resident here pays between $110 and $256, compared to a national average of $250.

 The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Winterizing your home is an annual ritual.
 In St. Joseph, that climate reality intersects with an economy built on a farm-to-factory economy where the cost of living stays low because the land is flat, the lots are big, and the commutes are short.
-The result for utility costs is a market where a more relaxed labor market where service providers compete on price as much as reputation.
+The result for utility costs is a market where a more relaxed labor market where businesses compete on price as much as reputation.
 A median household income of $40K frames what's affordable — and what isn't.

 What Matters Most